PrestaShop/docs/development/architecture/introduction.md

 While this separation may seem excessively complex, it belongs to a transition phase that is necessary to allow the project to move forward progressively.
 Here's how.

 Notice the dotted yellow zone labeled _temporary code_.
 It means that code within that zone will sooner or later be moved to the Core or PrestaShop Bundle stack.
 Once the zone it's empty, it will be deleted.
-Of course, such a change won't be done in a minor version, so you can expect these four stacks to be present for the whole lifetime of 1.7.
+Of course, such a change won't be done in a minor version, so you can expect these four stacks to be present for the whole lifetime of PrestaShop 8.

 If you look closely at the relationships between each stack, you'll see that code outside the _temporary code zone_ does not interact directly with legacy classes.
 As explained before, the Adapter layer sits between the Legacy and the "new" code to ease up the transition of code from the Legacy stack to the Core stack.